Peloponnesian War: Breakdown of peace

-The "Archidamian War" (431–421 BC)
+Archidamian War (431–421 BC)

-The first years of the Peloponnesian war are known as the Archidamian War (431–421 BC), after Sparta's king Archidamus II.
+The first years of the war are known as the Archidamian War (431–421 BC), after Sparta's king Archidamus II.
+The first attack was by the Thebans on the Athenian outpost at Plataea, on 4 April 431 BC.

-Sparta and its allies, except for Corinth, were almost exclusively land-based, and able summon large armies which were nearly unbeatable (thanks to the legendary Spartan forces).
+Sparta and its allies, except for Corinth, were almost exclusively land-based, and able to summon large armies which were nearly unbeatable (thanks to the legendary Spartan forces).
 The Athenian Empire, although based in the peninsula of Attica, spread out across the islands of the Aegean Sea; Athens drew its immense wealth from tribute paid by these islands.
 Athens maintained its empire through naval power.
 Thus, the two powers were relatively unable to fight decisive battles.

 The Spartan strategy during the Archidamian War was to invade the land around Athens.
 While this invasion deprived Athenians of the productive land around their city, Athens maintained access to the sea, and did not suffer much.
 Many of the citizens of Attica abandoned their farms and moved inside the Long Walls, which connected Athens to its port of Piraeus.
 At the end of the first year of the war, Pericles gave his famous Funeral Oration (431 BC).

 The Spartans also occupied Attica for periods of only three weeks at a time; in the tradition of earlier hoplite warfare, the soldiers were expected to go home to participate in the harvest.
 Moreover, Spartan slaves, known as helots, needed to be kept under control, and could not be left unsupervised for long.
 The longest Spartan invasion, in 430 BC, lasted just 40 days.

 The Athenian strategy was initially guided by the strategos, or general, Pericles, who advised the Athenians to avoid open battle with the far more numerous and better trained Spartan hoplites, relying instead on the fleet.
 The Athenian fleet, the dominant Greek naval force, went on the offensive, winning at Naupactus.
 In 430 BC, an outbreak of a plague hit Athens.
 The plague ravaged the densely packed city, and in the long run, was a significant cause of its final defeat.
 The plague wiped out over 30,000 citizens, sailors and soldiers, including Pericles and his sons.
 Roughly one-third to two-thirds of the Athenian population died.
 Athenian manpower was correspondingly drastically reduced and even foreign mercenaries refused to hire themselves out to a city riddled with plague.
 The fear of plague was so widespread that the Spartan invasion of Attica was abandoned, their troops being unwilling to risk contact with the diseased enemy.